 Is Gender in the Pocket of Investors?
-Identifying Gender Homophily Towards CEOs in a Lab Experiment
+Identifying Gender Bias Towards CEOs with a Lab Experiment

 Keywords: CEO, gender diversity, gender homophily, glass ceiling, stock market